 This Sweet and Spicy Pumpkin Bars recipe will become everyone’s favorite dessert.
-Topped with a decadent cream cheese frosting, these bars will disappear around a crowd.
+Topped with a decadent cream cheese frosting, these delicious pumpkin bars will disappear around a crowd.

 With Thanksgiving only weeks away, it is pumpkin season so I thought I would resurrect this recipe for pumpkin bars with rich cream cheese frosting.
 It was 5 years ago that it was originally posted…and it is still a winner, winner.
 A perfect dessert for the holidays.

 I’ve made it 3 times in the past 2 weeks and everyone in our neighborhood knows of Joe’s awesome classic Pumpkin Bars.
 They are a huge hit for this time of year.

 - Because they are made with tasty, pumpkin spice ingredients.

-- A recipe makes a 12″ by 17″ sheet pan, (also known as a half sheet pan) #ad, full of tasty pumpkin bars.
+- A recipe makes a 12″ by 17″ sheet pan, (also known as a half sheet pan) #ad, full of the best pumpkin bars.
 Enough for a crowd!

 - They bake in 20 minutes.